Panoz Esperante GTR-1: Development

 From 1996, Reynard Motorsports' special vehicles division began working with Panoz to develop a grand tourer style racing car meant for the upcoming FIA GT Championship in 1997.
 Don Panoz, wanting to keep an American-style of design, insisted that the car be based on his Esperante sports car in some way.
 Due to this, the Esperante GTR-1 became unique in comparison to its Mercedes-Benz, Lotus, Porsche, and McLaren counterparts in that, like the production Esperante, the engine was located in front of the cockpit.
 Although locating the engine behind the front axle gave the car a balanced mid-engine layout, having the engine in front gave the car unusual proportions, including a large nose and a cockpit placed as far back in the body.
 The unusual look, including a large bulging intake in the center of the nose, earned the car the nickname "Batmobile" due to its resemblance to the car used by the comic book hero.
 Following the initial 1997 season, the bodywork was modified in 1998 by lengthening the front and rear bodywork for increased downforce and handling capabilities.

 For the engine, Panoz attempted to keep the American theme by using a Ford V8 engine similar to the one used in his Esperante.
 Instead of the standard 32-valve DOHC 4.6L V8, Panoz turned to Roush Racing of NASCAR to construct a 6.0L V8 based on the Ford engine.
 Panoz's Élan Power Products would maintain the V8 engines and continue their development.

-In order to meet homologation requirements which said that racing cars had to be based on production, road legal cars, Panoz built a single GTR-1 which featured full interiors and minor modifications to make it able to be legally registered.
+In order to meet homologation requirements wherein race cars had to be based on road legal production cars, Panoz built a single GTR-1 which featured full interiors and minor modifications to make it able to be legally registered.
 This car has been retained by Don Panoz.
 It now features a slightly smaller 5.3L V8 instead of the full 6.0L V8 race engine, since rules allowed engine sizes to be modified in the racing cars.